 For this week’s ritual you are invited to light four candles representing the four elements of fire, water, air, and earth.
 If working with the Tarot, you can take out the aces out of your deck and place them next to each candle.
 As you light each candle pause to offer a gratitude for a different areas of your life inspired by the elemental association and images on your Tarot cards.
 Take time to bask in the candle light before concluding.

 Engage in this ritual practice as much as you have time and space for in your life.
 Perhaps you set aside an hour on one night or do just five minutes of candle lighting each night this week.
 Find your own rhythm and lead by the guidance of gratitude.

 In the e-retreat, daily e-mails provide reflection prompts for each element as you move through the week as well as inspiring quotes and images.
+We also have weekly tele/audio circles.
 You are invited to join us.
 Next week’s theme is Opening to the Ancestors.